Game features

 Terrain is built from phased, keyed seeding, so the same seed always lays out the same battlefield (no surprise spawns inside an asteroid).
 Each map exposes seed options you can set.

 A game code captures the exact setup — map, size, seed, and options — so crews can replay an identical match.
 Share the code and everyone gets the same challenge.
+It does not carry your ship names: those are yours, not part of the match.

 Bonus objectives